Compare travel insurance for your trip to Dubai and the rest of the United Arab Emirates

 Dubai and the rest of the United Arab Emirates (UAE) are known above all else for three things: sun, shopping, and spectacular hotels.
 It’s a haven for luxury brands and sumptuous beaches, attracting holidaymakers with a taste for the finer things in life.

-While it can get very hot during the summer months with an average maximum temperature nudging 45C in July and August, all the buildings are air conditioned.
+While it can get very hot during the summer months with an average maximum temperature nudging 45C in July and August, all the buildings are air-conditioned.

 Dubai and Abu Dhabi are the most well-known of the seven Emirates, which between them make up one country, the UAE.
 The others – Ajman, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain – are all also worth a visit.

-Dubai itself is the largest city of the UAE.
+Dubai itself is the largest city in the UAE.
 It rightly deserves its reputation as a trove of modern wonders.
 It has the tallest building in the world, the Burj Khalifa, as well as a huge indoor ski park, an aquarium, an opera house, and several enormous malls.
 Beyond the futuristic grandeur, however, there is the old quarter, home to some grand 19th-century architecture, as well as traditional souks selling spice and gold.

 Likewise, Abu Dhabi, the largest of the seven Emirates, is home to some major landmarks of its own, including the Sheikh Zayed Mosque, held up as the most beautiful place of worship in a country full of such marvels.